jaideepk3/jaideepk3/README.md

 # Hi there 👋
 I am Jaideep, a fourth year student in the Electrical Engineering Department at IIT Bombay.
-I am interested in Machine Learning, Deep Learning and Computer Vision.
+I am interested in Machine Learning, Deep Learning, Computer Vision and Computer Architecture.

 <!--
 # Stats